Part 3

 Give these roles to your service account:

-• Artifact Registry Administrator
+• Artifact Registry Administrator - Administrator access to create and manage repositories.

 After creating a service account for GKE called "github-actions" I created the key using gcloud: